 Five reasons to start beekeeping for anyone with a secluded garden; you don't want anyone in your own family, or the neighbours badly stung.
 The occasional sting is inevitable but that is no reason to fuss.

-The first of our five reasons to start beekeeping is simply that in a struggling economy going into world-recession each and every family needs to be thinking of ways to earn a few extra bob on the side.
+The first of our five reasons to start beekeeping is simply that in a struggling economy going into world-recession, each and every family needs to be thinking of ways to earn a few extra bucks on the side.

 A hive in the flat costs less than R1,000.
 All that is needed is a hammer and a pair of pliers; and a few bits and bobs.
 And a free Saturday afternoon when there is no ballgame on.
 Catching a colony is not difficult during the swarming season if you know someone living in the Karkloof, Lions River or Currie’s Post areas; that is right now but it will soon be coming to an end.